-With the advent of user owned devices and the ever increasing mandated requirements for record retention and security CIOs are challenged to manage in an ever more complex and changing environment.
+BYOD a reality that all CIOs need to address in order to implement best practices - With the advent of user owned devices and the ever increasing mandated requirements for record retention and security CIOs are challenged to manage in an ever more complex and changing environment.

 Before the CIO and enterprise can start the process of implementing BYOD policies they needs to ensure that what is created meets the an enterprise's compliance, culture and operational requirements.
 This requires defining the scope and objectives of the policy:

 - Cost - Who will pay for the data plan?
 What rewards will be provided to get people to buy in?

 - Agree to Acceptable Use - What terms will be included in the Acceptable Usage Policy, and how will the enterprise ensure its employees understand and agree to it?